 Annular beads are tubular or ring-shaped, with large or small holes, an annular bead will have rounded edges; annular beads generally have a ratio of a thickness that is 1/2 to 1/3 the diameter.

-Annular beads are available in pairs, sets of 4 or sets of 10.
+Annular beads are available in pairs, sets of 4, sets of 10 and now, sets of 50.
 They can be ordered in one colour or in sets of randomly mixed colours.
-They are priced at 50p for a pair of beads, £1 for four beads beads or £2 for a set of ten beads in one colour or a set of ten in mixed colours..
+They are priced at 50p for a pair of beads, £1 for four beads, £2 for a set of ten beads or £9 for a set of 50 beads, in one colour or a set in mixed colours..
 The selections below will automatically calculate the price for your beads.

 Select the colour from the choices below.
 Suitable for all time periods, Iron-Age, Roman, Romano-British, Anglo-Saxon and Viking-era.